How to choose the right nursery for your child. School or full-time nursery?

 Focus on the well-being of your child, and specialise learning plans to match your child’s needs and interests.

-In conclusion, the backbones of nursery schools and daycare nurseries are the same: both types of daycare are there to teach your child using the EYFS curriculum.
+The backbones of nursery schools and daycare nurseries are the same.
+Both types of daycare are there to teach your child using the EYFS curriculum.
 The setting must be OFSTED registered, meaning that your childcare costs can be paid for with your government-funded child care allowance.
 However, there many differences to consider that depend on your preference for how your child will learn, the type of interaction you want to have with your child’s daycare, and also what your personal schedule is like.
 As important as it is to choose the daycare that best suits your child, it must also fit you too!
 The right type of daycare for your child is the one that makes both them and you happy.

 Whichever route you decide to go down, make sure you book an appointment and take a visit first.
-The best way to get to know any nursery is by taking a look around, getting a feel of the place and asking questions.
+The best way to get to know any nursery is to look around the nursery, to get a feel of the place and by asking questions.